 The outcome is good with early treatment.
 There is a risk this problem will come back.

 When a hole or tear in the bowel occurs, it must be treated right away.
 If not treated, intussusception is almost always fatal for infants and young children.

 When to Contact a Medical Professional

-Intussusception is an emergency.
-Call your doctor right away, then call 911 or go to the emergency room right away.
+Intussusception is a medical emergency.
+Call 911 or go to the emergency room right away.

 Abdominal pain in children - intussusception

 Hu YY, Jensen T, Finck C. Surgical conditions of the small intestine in infants and children.
 In: Yeo CJ, ed.
 Shackelford's Surgery of the Alimentary Tract.
 8th ed.
 Philadelphia, PA: Elsevier; 2019:chap 83.

 Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM.
 Ileus, adhesions, intussusception, and closed-loop obstructions.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 359.

 Maloney PJ.
 Gastrointestinal disorders.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 171.